top of page

 Mary-Lu Bakker-Cole

 Susan was born and raised in Toronto, Canada and was based in New York in the 90s for her career in the development sector.
-For the last 20 years, she has lived in London, UK with her husband and teenage son.
-As of June 2021, she and her family have started a new chapter in Washington DC.
+Along with her husband and son, from 2001 she lived in London for 20 years, but for the last three years has been based in Washington D.C.

 Susan is a part of the Search for Common Ground's President's Leadership Council - read more by clicking here.